catkrahl/marp-template/README.md

 * visit: https://github.com/marp-team/marp-cli/releases
 * go to archive-Download
 * extract archive
-* copy to local/bin
+* copy to local/bin or where your PATH-variable is set to

-We use VSCode and the official marp extension to export the finished presentations.
+* use marp command to compile md-files

-* Install VSCode from Ubuntu Software (https://snapcraft.io/code)
-* Install the official marp extension (https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode)
+* e.g. _marp presentation.md --theme-set themes/. --preview_

 ## Installation VSCode